 In a rarely used clause, an official scorer can deem a relief pitcher's appearance "brief and ineffective."
 (For example, if a reliever relinquished a one-run lead by allowing three runs, but was still in line for a win after his team scored four runs in the following inning -- that may qualify.)
 In such cases, the scorer can award the win to a pitcher who followed that "brief and ineffective" pitcher.
 The pitcher who receives that win is also determined by the official scorer.

-Watch: As the pitcher of record when his team takes the lead, Miguel Socolovich went on to earn a relief win.
+Watch: As the pitcher of record when his team takes the lead, Jacob Turner earns a relief win.

 In A Call

 "wins in relief," "wins out of the bullpen"